roydayan/Accent_Classification_Transformer/README.md

 | `soundfile`      | Handling audio files             | `pip install soundfile` |

 💡 **Tip:** If using **Google Colab**, ensure your environment is set up correctly before running the notebooks.
+💡 **Tip:** For recreating the environment, see the requirements.txt file

 ---